keu/docs/software/integrate-auth-system.md

 ## Local auth

-To let users authenticate to Astronomer with a local username and password", follow the steps below."
+To let users authenticate to Astronomer with a local username and password, follow the steps below.

 1. Enable Local Auth in your `config.yaml` file:
 ```yaml